Is a Person a Primary or Secondary Source of Research?

 3. Questionnaire

-A questionnaire is a list of questions that are printed or typed where people respond by providing specific information.
+A questionnaire is a list of questions that are printed or typed which people respond to by providing specific information.
 The questions are either restricted or unrestricted.

 Restricted questions are closed-ended and require a person to make choices.
 Unrestricted questions allow persons to give opinions and feelings that matter to them.